turingschool/career-development-curriculum/module_one/building_a_foundation.md

 * Wisdom & Knowledge:	Lover of Wisdom
 * Temperance:	Lover of Moderation

-Potential questions for the group:
-* Who had a driver that particularly resonated with them?
-Why?
+**Whole Group Discussion:**
+Let's examine what your cohort's top 4 qualities are (on slide 22):
+* What do you notice about these top 4?
-* How are each of these strengths?
+* How are each of these qualities *strengths*?
 What would they look like in action?

 ### Results Reflections
 Take 10 minutes to go over your top 4 qualities and answer these questions in your journal: